knope-dev/knope/docs/src/content/docs/reference/Config File/packages.md

 For Python projects using [PEP-621](https://peps.python.org/pep-0621/) or [Poetry](https://python-poetry.org).
 Must contain either a `[project.version]` or `[tool.poetry.version]` value, respectively.
-If it contains both values, they must be identical.
+If it has both values, they must be the same.

 ```toml title="pyproject.toml"
 [project]  # PEP-621